Was it all an illusion?

 As much as we need the answers to our whys?
 As much as we need to give ourselves closure, and as much as we need to learn about these people so we can avoid them in the future.

 The most important part of recovery is learning about ourselves.

 Write down all the good things about you, find them and write to them.

-Write down the things you enjoy doing for you.
+Write down the things you enjoy doing for yourself.

 Write down where you’d like to be six months from now.